dkkazmierczak/weather-app/README.md

 So go ahead and type your city!
-You can select as well a location button to get weather at your location! ✔ Or if you are polish, just click the button "PL" to go to website in polish version 🥂
+You can select as well a location button to get weather at your location! ✔ Or if you are polish, just click the button "PL" to go to the website in polish version 🥂

 Website URL - https://peaceful-bell-2f5896.netlify.app/ 💜